Jesse González

-José Luis "Jesse" González Gudiño (born May 25, 1995) is an American professional soccer player who plays as a goalkeeper.
+José Luis "Jesse" González Gudina (born May 25, 1995) is an American professional soccer player who plays as a goalkeeper.

 Early life

 González was born in North Carolina.
 He grew up in Texas and played for a local Dallas team named C.D.
 Independiente under head coach Jose Antonio Radilla.

 Club career

 González was recruited by FC Dallas at the age of 16 and started in the academy; he was signed to a professional contract a few years later.
 On March 25, 2013, he signed a Homegrown Player (HGP) contract with the club, making him the 10th homegrown signing in club history.

 González was loaned to United Soccer League club Pittsburgh Riverhounds in August 2015.
 He then became a starter for FC Dallas towards the end of the 2015 season, starting the club's final 11 regular-season matches of 2015 as well as four playoff matches.
 After being benched for most of 2016, Gonzalez emerged as FC Dallas' starting goalkeeper for the 2017 MLS season, ranking among the best in the league in both goals against average and in save percentage.

 On June 6, 2020, González was suspended by MLS following alleged domestic abuse allegations.
 On August 7, 2020, González and Dallas mutually agreed to terminate his contract.